Zion-Holdings/zion.app/README.md

 ## Book Builder

 Use the `/book-builder` route to preview the Zion OS book.
 From there you can download a PDF edition or print a hard copy.

+## DevNet Sandbox

+Run `npm run devnet` to launch a local DevNet simulator.
+This command starts a Hardhat network alongside the development server.
+Once running, visit `/devnet` to access tools like the token faucet, proposal sandbox and GPT playground without impacting production data.